kkinnebrew/clementine/docs/Getting Started.md

 });
 ```

 Let's step through this code method by method.
 First, the **ViewController** class gives you access to the `this.target` instance variable, which stores a reference to the view controller's associated view element.
-As OrangeUI traversed down the DOM tree, it passed references to each of the `data-control` DOM elements into each view controller instance it created.
+As OrangeUI traversed down the DOM tree, it passed references of each of the `data-control` DOM elements into each view controller instance it created.
 For the **SearchFieldController**, the `this.target` variable references the DOM element:

 ```html
 <input data-control="search-field" type="search" name="keyword" />
 ```

-The `this.target` enforces rule #2, "One controller instance can manage one view."
-In this case, the target is the search field itself.
-The view controller only has access to that part of the DOM, nothing more.
+The `this.target` enforces **Rule #2, "A controller instance should manage only one view."** In this case, the target is the search field itself.
+The view controller only has access to its own part of the DOM, nothing more.

 The **ViewController** class also allows us to implement the following methods that manage the view lifecycle.